 This page provides you with a detailed breakdown of the Commercial Pilot Licence (CPL) Course.
 For general information about learning to fly with Airborne Aviation visit our Learn To Fly section.

-For the next full time Certificate IV in Aviation (Commercial Pilot Licence) course commencement dates click here.
+For the next full time AVI50215 Diploma of Aviation (Commercial Pilot Licence Aeroplane) course commencement dates click here.

 A Commercial Pilot Licence (CPL) is essential if you wish to obtain work as a pilot in commercial operations.

 Career opportunities for a Commercial Pilot Licence holder can include:

 The Commercial Pilot Licence (CPL) has four main components: